HugoMatilla/Refactoring-Summary/readme.md

 After refactoring normally there are a bunch of responsibilities moved out of the class, letting the class with little left.

-**Mechanics**

-* Declare the public protocol of the source class onto the absorbing class.
-Delegate all these methods to the source class.
-	* _If a separate interface makes sense for the source class methods, use Extract Interface before inlining._
-* Change all references from the source class to the absorbing class.
-* Compile and test.
-* Use [10 Move Method]() and [11 Move Field]() to move features from the source class to the absorbing class.
-* Hold a short, simple funeral service.

 ##14 Hide Delegate
 A client is calling a delegate class of an object.
 _Create methods on the server to hide the delegate._